SPATIAL-Lab/paleosolCO2/README.md

 ## code/drivers/
 Scripts used to perform Bayesian inversion
-- ** ms_driver** Load data and run the inversion of the PSM without the time-series model
+- **ms_driver.R** Load data and run the inversion of the PSM without the time-series model
-- ** ts_driver** Load data and run the inversion of the PSM with the time-series model
+- **ts_driver.R** Load data and run the inversion of the PSM with the time-series model

 ## code/plot/
 Scripts used to plot the figures in Da et al. (2025)